stephanmahieu/formhistory-export/README.md

 You should now have an exportfile named formhistory.xml that you can use to import into the new add-on.

-_The step reading multilinefields might fails, this is completely normal if you never used this add-on before.
+_The step reading multilinefields might fail, this is completely normal if you never used this add-on before.
 The export should still contain the formhistory for all standard text inputfields Firefox normally stores in its internal database._

 ### Step 2: Import the formhistory xml file: